A Unified Algorithmic Framework for Dynamic Compressive Sensing: Applications

-Due to the clustering characteristic of the mmWave propagation \cite{hbf-ssp}, the channel is modeled with $N_L$ paths.
-Considering the mmWave system with a half-wave spaced uniform linear array (ULA) at the receiver, the channel vector $H_t$ can be represented as
+Due to the {scattering} characteristic of the mmWave propagation \cite{hbf-ssp}, the channel is modeled with $N_L$ paths.
+Considering the mmWave system equipped with a half-wave spaced uniform linear array (ULA) at the receiver, the channel vector ${h_t}$ can be represented as